araitatsuya/NiftyReg_Loop_Bash/README.md

 Based on my experience, CMAKE 2.8.5 worked on both OSX9 (with Xcode6) and OSX11 (with Xcode7).
 (CMAKE 2.8.5 is GUI based.
 Xcode may or may not be required.)
 After 'generate', '$make' and '$make install' will be excuted in Terminal/Command Window.
 The newer version of CMAKE (such as 3.2) did not work.

-I did not do this part.
-But it is working fine.
+I did not do the following part.
+But it is working.

                 NIFTYREG_INSTALL=<path_to_your_niftyreg_install> (/Users/XYXY/niftyreg_install in the current example)
                 export PATH=${PATH}:/${NIFTYREG_INSTALL}/bin